Djokovic: Not isolating after COVID infection was 'error' | Sports-Games

 If the government decides instead to first give notice, Barns said it could give Djokovic up to nine days to respond.

-Sydney-based immigration lawyer Simon Jeans said there's “a lot of fudges'' in the law and the immigration department would be taking its time to make sure any visa cancellation was “appeal-proof.'' ''It's not an easy task because if they cancel his visa and then Djokovic wins (an appeal) and he misses the opportunity to compete, he could make a claim against the department for the prize money and all his legal fees,'' Jeans said.
+Sydney-based immigration lawyer Simon Jeans said there's "a lot of fudges'' in the law and the immigration department would be taking its time to make sure any visa cancellation was "appeal-proof.'' ___ This story has been updated to correct quoted portions of Djokovic's statement.
+It said continuing misinformation, not ongoing misinformation; obliged, not obligated; my team, not the team.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)